 Unearthed in 2012, Super 6-1’s rotor has been on display at ASOM since 2013.

-For display purposes, the rotor has rested on a plywood base but the base had deteriorated through the years.
+For display purposes, the rotor has rested on a plywood base but that base has deteriorated over the years.
 A new base was needed.
-ASOM Executive Director Renee Lane turned to FTCC, with its many instructional programs for military members, veterans and military families, for help.
+For help, ASOM Executive Director Renee Lane turned to FTCC, with its many instructional programs for military members, veterans and military families.

 “Having active-duty service members work on this project is pretty amazing since it is something that will be a part of the museum for years to come,” Lane said.
 “This is a really big deal.”